Flood control in the Netherlands: History

 The next step was to move the dikes ever-more seawards.
 Every cycle of high and low tide left a small layer of sediment.
 Over the years these layers had built up to such a height that they were rarely flooded.
 It was then considered safe to build a new dike around this area.
 The old dike was often kept as a secondary defense, called a sleeper dike.

-A dike couldn't always be moved seawards.
+A dike could not always be moved seawards.
 Especially in the southwest river delta it was often the case that the primary sea dike was undermined by a tidal channel.
 A secondary dike was then built, called an inlaagdijk.
 With an inland dike, when the seaward dike collapses the secondary inland dike becomes the primary.
 Although the redundancy provides security, the land from the first to second dike is lost; over the years the loss can become significant.

 Taking land from the cycle of flooding by putting a dike around it prevents it from being raised by silt left behind after a flooding.
 At the same time the drained soil consolidates and peat decomposes leading to land subsidence.
 In this way the difference between the water level on one side and land level on the other side of the dike grew.
 While floods became more rare, if the dike did overflow or was breached the destruction was much larger.

 The construction method of dikes has changed over the centuries.
 Popular in the Middle Ages were wierdijken, earth dikes with a protective layer of seaweed.
 An earth embankment was cut vertically on the sea-facing side.
 Seaweed was then stacked against this edge, held into place with poles.
 Compression and rotting processes resulted in a solid residue that proved very effective against wave action and they needed very little maintenance.
-In places where seaweed was unavailable other materials such as reeds or wicker mats were used.
+In places where seaweed was unavailable, other materials, such as reeds or wicker mats, were used.
 Another system used much and for a long time was that of a vertical screen of timbers backed by an earth bank.
 Technically these vertical constructions were less successful as vibration from crashing waves and washing out of the dike foundations weakened the dike.

 Much damage was done to these wood constructions with the arrival of the shipworm (Teredo navalis), a bivalve thought to have been brought to the Netherlands by VOC trading ships, that ate its way through Dutch sea defenses around 1730.
 The change was made from wood to using stone for reinforcement.
-This was a great financial setback as there is no natural occurring rock in the Netherlands and it all had to be imported from abroad.
+This was a great financial setback as there is no naturally occurring rock in the Netherlands and it all had to be imported from abroad.